dotlang/language/README.md

 Modules are treated as types and also they can contain types too.

 ```
-#Import a module as List type
+#Import a module and instantiate immediately
 list = @("/core/List"){}
-my_list = list.insert(int, 1)
+my_list = list.create(int, 1)

-#Import a module and use one of its internal types
+#Import a module and instantiate one of its internal types
 list = @("/core/ListUtils").ListType{}
 my_list = list.insert(int, 1)